Infinite-Development-Team/InfiniteCore/README.md

 # InfiniteCore

 InfiniteCore is used to link proxies together via Redis.
+InfiniteCore also has some core commands for the server.

-It also have some commands for the servers players.
+To compile use "mvn clean install".
+Get the jar file from target.